-- 3. Data quality assessment shall conform to ISO 14044, Section 4.2.3.6. - 4.
-Data quality assessment shall, at a minimum, address the following: - a) time-related coverage: age of data and the minimum length of time over which data should be collected: - b) geographical coverage: geographical area from which data for unit processes should be collected to satisfy the goal of the study; - c) technology coverage: specific technology or technology mix; and - d) reliability of the information (e.g., data, models and assumptions). - 5.
-Data quality assessments, examples include (but not limited to): - a) USLCI - b) ILCD - 6.
-Representative data should always be used in the upstream phases (extraction, processing and production).
-Information from databases may be regarded as representative data, if they fulfill the following requirements: - Representative of the geographical area, i.e., data from the same country, or from areas with the same energy supply mix; - b) Technological equivalence; - c) Boundaries towards nature; and - d) Boundaries towards technical systems shall be of best equivalence.
+- The information obtained from the manufacturing process(es) shall be averaged annual values with the yearly values documented and averaged, and it shall not be more than five years old.
+The usage of secondary data shall be less than 10 years old.
+If data older than 10 years is used from a secondary source, justification shall be included to address why newer data are not available. - 2.
+Data should represent the technology(ies) and process(es) in current use. - 3.
+Data quality assessment shall conform to ISO 14044, Section 4.2.3.6. - 4.
+Data quality assessment shall, at a minimum, address the following: - time-related coverage: age of data and the minimum length of time over which data should be collected; - geographical coverage: geographical area from which data for unit processes should be collected to satisfy the goal of the study; - technology coverage: specific technology or technology mix; and - reliability of the information (e.g., data, models and assumptions). - 5.
+Data quality assessments, examples include (but not limited to): - USLCI; and - ILCD.

+- 6. Representative data should always be used in the upstream phases (extraction, processing and production).
+Information from databases may be regarded as representative data, if they fulfill the following requirements: - representative of the geographical area, i.e., data from the same country, or from areas with the same energy supply mix; - technological equivalence; - boundaries towards nature; and - boundaries towards technical systems shall be of best equivalence.